Order the book/ebook at

 The published version(s) include printed books, eBooks, and other uses.

-We welcome contributions from anybody who has something useful to say
+We still welcome contributions from anybody who has something useful to say

 about how to make usable and successful Android applications.